-Internship Program Goals:
+Internship Program Goals

-Once training or orientation is complete, we will jump right into the heart of the season.
-Interns will begin by providing logistical support on base camp courses, field support on backcountry programs, and administrative support back at the Boojum facility.
-Each intern will get the opportunity to be in different learning and teaching situations depending on both their goals and the programming Boojum is running that season.
-There is also the possibility of other trainings during the season in rock climbing, anchor building, first aid training, and team challenge course facilitation.
+During the internship, you can expect to be working long hours both at the office/warehouse and in the field.
+Once training/orientation is complete, we will jump right into the season.
+Interns often begin by providing logistical support on base camp courses, field support on backcountry programs, and administrative support back at the Boojum office.
+Interns will have the opportunity to be in different learning and teaching situations depending on both their goals and the programming Boojum is running that season.
+There is also the possibility of other trainings during the season in rock climbing, anchor building, first aid, and challenge course facilitation.